Voggastur/data-centric-dev-project/README.md

 #### I. User Stories: <a name="UX2"></a>

-1. As an employer who recieved a link to Johans website, I want to see the page to see if it can handle backend database management, so that I can assess if he's eligible for a position NoSQL databases.
+1. As an employer who recieved a link to Johans website, I want to see the page to see if it can handle backend database management, so that I can assess if Johan is eligible for a position handling databases.

-2. As an assessor I will judge the website on the totality of looks, documentation, testing, and functions among other things.
-I will take a particular look at the python file so that I can assess his score.
+2. As an assessor I will judge the website on the totality of looks, documentation, semantics and other things, so that I can assess his score.

-3. As a collaborator I want to see if Johan can be of use in a project, so I want to see Johans website.
-I will input some personal favourite hero and see if it shows up.
-Additionally I want to see the repository to evaluate the level of the code.
+3. As a collaborator I want to see if Johan can be of use in a Flask project, so I want to see Johans website.
+Additionally I want to see his repository to evaluate the level of the Python code.

+4. As another type of collaborator I want to see if Johan can make use of dynamic content, so I will visit Johans website and try to add some content.

-4. As a fan of roleplaying in Johans roleplay group, I want to update my heroes possessions of gold coins every round we play, because the game-master objected to my gold amount in an earlier game, and I want to show the truth
+5. As a fan of roleplaying in Johans roleplay group, I want to update my heroes possessions of gold coins every round we play, because the game-master objected to my gold amount in an earlier game.

 #### II.
 Wireframes: <a name="UX3"></a>